carlosmarq/ScoutSuite/README.md

 ## How to use this repo?

-Use Delvelp branch (that fixes Azure API modifications at July 2022) and perform AD domains without requiring a subcription (Issue#1386) .
+Use Delvelop branch (that fixes Azure API modifications at July 2022) and perform AD domains without requiring a subcription (Issue#1386) .

 Based on
 https://github.com/nccgroup/ScoutSuite/pull/1386/commits/0d47bbaff5d4610a9b9c7be0daf8d42b01837c69